What Is a Corneal Abrasion?

 If your corneal abrasion is small, it probably will heal in 1–2 days.
 A larger corneal abrasion may take about a week to heal.

-Help Your Eyes Heal from Corneal Abrasion
+Help Your Eyes Heal from Corneal Abrasion or Erosion

 Do not rub your eye while it is healing.
 Rubbing can slow down healing, or even make the problem worse.